29 November 2025

 A random kids talks Hindi excitedly to me about the bike.
 His dad comes up as well.
 It's fine dark but the streets and shops are lit up like Christmas and the road is so jammed, progress is easy and stress free.

-After town though it's hard to see, the shoulder is non existent in places and at one point it seems way too dangerous to continue.
 A food place is right there, perfect timing.
-We try to coordinate group 2s bus to get me but it's not possible.
-There are guys in the hut around a fire.
+One guy leads me in.
+There guys in the hut are sitting around a fire, and one jumps up to offer me a chair.
 I say my name is Ted in Hindi, then we're all shaking hands, getting names, asking about work, kids etc, offering a cup of tea.
-One offers a lift and to leave the bike for the night.

 The poor guys must have driven a good half hour in the traffic around tiny tiny roads choked with cars, crawling through tight spaces, doing a 3 point turn, and hill starting up a steep incline, gave me a traditional sweet.